Newsletter

 Both DROP and REJECT policies prevent traffic from passing through the firewall, but they differ in their response messages.

 With DROP, the traffic is silently discarded without any acknowledgment sent to the source.
 It neither forwards the packet nor responds to it.
+On the other hand, REJECT sends an error message back to the source, signaling a connection failure.

 Before adding any firewall rules, you need to identify which ports are open on your server.